lni-dev/moodle-qtype_regexmatch/README.md

   will repair the database.
 It is possible, that simply allowing `update.php` to run again may fix the problem.

+### Uninstalling the plugin
+To uninstall the plugin no questions of this plugin may exist.
+To achieve this, all entries in the table `mdl_question` where the variable `qtype` is `regexmatch` must be deleted.
+The Plugin [Moodle Adminer](https://moodle.org/plugins/local_adminer) can be used to easily do this.

 ## Development Links with useful information
 Additional advice can be found here:
 - https://github.com/marcusgreen/moodle-qtype_TEMPLATE/wiki